Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

 \section{Syntactic Type Safety for Generic Sequential Effects}

 In this section we give a purely syntactic proof that effect quantales are adequate for syntactic type safety proofs of sequential type-and-effect systems.
+We treat only safety, and as mentioned earlier (Section \ref{sec:iteration}) we do not treat liveness in this paper.
 For the growing family of algebraic characterizations of sequential effects, this is the first soundness proof we know of that is (1) purely syntactic, (2) explicitly treats the indexed versions of the algebra required for singleton effects, (3) explicitly addresses effect polymorphism (which is complicated by partial effect operators), and (4) includes direct iteration constructs.
 This development both more closely mirrors common type soundness developments for applied effect systems than the category theoretic approaches discussed in Section \ref{sec:semantics}, and demonstrates machinery which would need to be developed in an analogous way for syntactic proofs using those concepts.
 We select a syntactic type safety technique in hopes of making the proof, and use of abstract effect systems, more broadly approachable (most researchers using semantic techniques can read syntactic proofs, but many researchers use only syntactic techniques in work on effect systems).